joomlatools/logman-jevents/README.md

 ### Composer

-You can install this package using [Composer](https://getcomposer.org/).
-Create a `composer.json` file inside the root directory of your Joomla! site containing the following code:
+You can install this package using [Composer](https://getcomposer.org/). by simply going to the root directory of your Joomla site using the command line and executing the following command:

 ```
-{
-    "require": {
-        "joomlatools/plg_logman_jevents": "dev-master"
-    },
-    "minimum-stability": "dev"
-}
+composer require joomlatools/logman-jevents:*
 ```

-Run composer install.

 ### Package